Donate to State of Wisconsin Historical Marker

 Gustav Unonius, New Upsala, and the Scandinavian Parish.

-Church and together formed a new church which in 1975 was named St. Anskar’s Episcopal Church.
-The original cemetery remains Holy Innocents cemetery located west of Pine Lake.
+creating a new church named Grace Holy Innocents Church.
+The church was renamed St. Anskar’s Episcopal Church in 1975.The original cemetery, Holy Innocents cemetery is located west of Pine Lake.

 The Swedish American Historical Society of Wisconsin, Inc. (SAHSWI) was founded in 1975 with a goal of promoting a greater knowledge and appreciation of the role played by persons of Swedish descent in the growth and development of the State of Wisconsin through the story of immigration and settlement as well as recognizing the contributions Swedish-Americans have made to the American Experience.